 SERVANT : If you put them outside your door at night

 the boot boy will do them when he comes round

 MR. ANYMAN : Oh, one minute.
 Thereís no soap in the

-SERVANT : Iíll go and get you a cake now.
+SERVANT : Iíll go and get you a bit flow.
 Weíve had very

 little time to get things straight in this room.